 Cash Money Records is arguably the only major label in the world that has stayed relevant continuously for the last 20 years straight.
 There have been a few minor weak periods, but overall CMR has been able to sell millions of records every year since the launch of their incredible deal with Universal.
 Recently, Cash Money has even begun to aggressively diversify its artist roster in to non-rap areas of music.
 They won a bidding war to represent Canadian super star Drake, they signed Kevid Rudolph, Nicki Minaj, Busta Rhymes, Limp Bizkit, Jay Sean and even Paris Hilton.
 Birdman has stated publicly that Cash Money's ultimate goal is to release 100 albums a year from artists in every single genre of music.
 Even more amazingly, Birdman believes Cash Money Records is on pace to become the first billion dollar music brand of all time, within the next five years.
 In total, artists from Cash Money Records have sold over 150 million albums worldwide to date.

-Thanks to the phenomenal success of Cash Money Records, today Birdman is sitting on an extremely impressive $170 million net worth.
+Thanks to the phenomenal success of Cash Money Records, today Birdman is sitting on an extremely impressive $100 million net worth.
 He drives a $5 million Bugatti and is rarely seen without wearing at least $10 million worth of jewelry.
 He lives in a stunning $14.5 million mansion on Miami's exclusive Star Island.
-As for Ronald "Slim" Williams, he recently spent $7.5 million purchase the largest house in South Florida.
+As for Ronald "Slim" Williams, a few years back he spent $7.5 million purchase the largest house in South Florida.
 And the best part?
 He paid cash.
 As we all know, Lil Wayne is one of the most successful and active artists in the world today.
-Wayne's net worth recently topped $130 million.
+Wayne's net worth recently topped $150 million.

 So what's the lesson here?
 If you have a dream, work hard and take a chance… you might make a ton of cash money some day!